qbdrops/gringotts/README.md

 ### Database migration

-If you choose PostgreSQL as your database of Gringotts node you should do the database migration process first.
+If you choose PostgreSQL as your database you should do the database migration first.

 ```
 npm run pgmigrate